commercionetwork/commercionetwork/docs/app_developers/commercioapi-sharedoc.md

-# CommercioAPI ShareDoc
+# CommercioAPI DOCS

-The  CommercioAPI ShareDoc allows you to send a document to another user, and retrieve the list of documents that you have received.
+The  CommercioAPI DOCS allows you to share a document with another user, and retrieve the list of documents that you have received.

 ## What is an Electronic Cerified Delivery?

 **IMPORTANT!!!**

-* We are not sending Documents on a blockchain.
+* We are not actually sharing Documents on a blockchain.
-* We are sending a transaction on a blockchain with a document footprint (HASH)
+* We are sharing a transaction on a blockchain with a document footprint (HASH)

 An hash is the output of a hashing algorithm like SHA (Secure Hash Algorithm).
 These algorithms essentially aim to produce a unique, fixed-length string – the hash value, or “message digest” – for any given piece of data or “message”.